-The graduate committee begins reviewing applications for the fall semester in January each year.
-The graduate committee reviews the record of each applicant, taking into consideration grade point average, undergraduate preparation, engineering experience, recommendations, GRE scores, and any other information which can contribute to the review.
+The department graduate admissions committee begins reviewing applications for the fall semester in January each year.
+The department graduate admissions committee reviews the record of each applicant, taking into consideration grade point average, undergraduate preparation, engineering experience, recommendations, GRE scores, and any other information which can contribute to the review.
 Superior applicants will be invited to visit the department at our expense.

 Coordinator of Graduate Studies